-Best part is they only take about 5 minutes of hands-on time and off they go into the oven to bake for all the magical little oven fairies to do their magic on them.
+The best part is they only take about 5 minutes of hands-on time and off they go into the oven to bake for all the magical little oven fairies to do their magic on them.

 The trick is to preheat the oven WITH your skillet in there so it’s nice and hot when the potatoes go in.
 And then, DON’T touch them!
 We want them to stay in the same place for the whole cooking time to give the side touching the bottom of the pan maximum amount of time to crisp up and brown.

 When choosing a skillet to cook these in you’ll first want to make sure it’s oven-proof, and second that it’s nice and heavy.
 The heavier the bottom of the pan, the better it will retain heat which makes for a gorgeous crust.
 I used my enameled cast iron skillet for this and it worked beautifully.
 This is the one I have –>Click here to see it

 The best part of these for me is the garlic bits that bake up caramelized and crispy.
 SO good!

-- 1 1/2 lbs yukon gold potatoes
+- 1 1/2 pounds yukon gold potatoes

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 2 tbsp salted butter
+- 2 tablespoons salted butter

-- 1/8 tsp black pepper
+- 1/8 teaspoon black pepper

-- 1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt